chadrbanks/cis-172-examples/README.md

 or via our Slack channel.

 ## License
-All assets and code are under the GNU General Public License v3.0 and in the public domain unless specified otherwise.
+All assets and code are under the MIT License and in the public domain unless specified otherwise.